Fiber Optic Cabling Services in Austin

-Business Communication Solutions offer installation of Fiber Optic cabling services, whether you need single mode, multi-mode, splicing, testing, or repair, give us a call.
-We can terminate SC, LC, ST connectors.
-We can offer high volume fiber termination if requires, we can get the job done with our highly efficient fiber optic fusion splicer.
-Whether you need 1 fiber strand repair, or tie multiple buildings together via fiber, give us a call, let us help you design and install what make sense for your business.
+Business Communication Solutions offers installation of Fiber Optic cabling services; whether you need single mode, multi-mode, splicing, testing, or repair, give us a call.
+We can terminate SC, LC, and ST connectors.
+We can offer high-volume fiber termination if required; we can get the job done with our highly efficient fiber optic fusion splicer.
+Whether you need one fiber strand repair or tie multiple buildings together via fiber, call us; let us help you design and install what makes sense for your business.

 What is Fiber Optic?

-Fiber optics is very popular Technology for Local Area Networks and Wide Area Networks.
-Fiber optic uses flexible fibers with glass core to send data using light pulses.
-The glass core is surrounded by another layer of cladding that helps lights bounce between the glass, which help minimize losses, also known as attenuation.
-Data can travel much further using fiber optical cable than copper, making it much preferred by service provider and businesses.
+Fiber optics is a trendy Technology for Local and Wide Area Networks.
+Fiber optics uses flexible fibers with glass cores to send data using light pulses.
+The glass core is surrounded by another layer of cladding that helps lights bounce between the glass, which helps minimize losses, also known as attenuation.
+Data can travel much further using fiber optical cable than copper, making it much preferred by service providers and businesses.
 It can also handle greater bandwidth.
-Fiber is much more reliable, in the sense that it is not susceptible to interference to electrical surges or certain light fixture.
+Fiber is much more reliable because it is not susceptible to interference from electrical surges or certain light fixtures.

 Telephone companies are steadily replacing traditional telephone lines with fiber optic cables.
 In the future, almost all communications will employ fiber optics.
-If you are in the market for a company that can help you with your fiber optical cabling needs, give us a call.
+Please call us if you want a company to help you with your fiber optical cabling needs.

 Fiber Optic Cabling Installations in Austin